Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Abstract

 \section{Abstract}

 { Mixed-signal neuromorphic processors provide extremely low-power operation for edge inference workloads, taking advantage of sparse asynchronous computation within Spiking Neural Networks (SNNs).
-However, deploying robust applications to these devices is complicated by limited controllability over analog hardware parameters, unintended parameter and dynamics variations of analog circuits due to fabrication non-idealities.
-Here we demonstrate a novel methodology for offline training and deployment of spiking neural networks (SNNs) to the mixed-signal neuromorphic processor Dynap-SE2.
-The methodology utilizes an unsupervised weight quantization method to optimize the network's parameters, coupled with adversarial parameter noise injection during training.
-The optimized network is shown to be robust to the effects of quantization and device mismatch, making the method a promising candidate for real-world applications with hardware constraints.
-This work extends Rockpool, an open-source deep-learning library for SNNs, with support accurate simulation of mixed-signal SNN dynamics.
-Our approach simplifies the development and deployment process for the neuromorphic community, making mixed-signal neuromorphic processors more accessible to researchers and developers.
+However, deploying robust applications to these devices is complicated by limited controllability over analog hardware parameters, as well as unintended parameter and dynamical variations of analog circuits due to fabrication non-idealities.
+Here we demonstrate a novel methodology for offline training and deployment of spiking neural networks (SNNs) to the mixed-signal neuromorphic processor DYNAP-SE2.
+The methodology utilizes gradient-based training using a differentiable simulation of the mixed-signal device, coupled with an unsupervised weight quantization method to optimize the network's parameters.
+Parameter noise injection during training provides robustness to the effects of quantization and device mismatch, making the method a promising candidate for real-world applications under hardware constraints and non-idealities.
+This work extends Rockpool, an open-source deep-learning library for SNNs, with support for accurate simulation of mixed-signal SNN dynamics.
+Our approach simplifies the development and deployment process for the neuromorphic community, making mixed-signal neuromorphic processors more accessible to researchers and developers. }